PhyberApex/typescript-lightning-talks/07-indexed-types/src/slides.md

 <v-clicks>

-- Access properties of other types using square brackets
+- Access properties of types using square brackets
 - Similar to accessing object properties in JavaScript
-- Can access both static properties and array types
 - Powerful way to extract and manipulate types
 - Foundation for many advanced TypeScript patterns